andreArtelt/andreArtelt.github.io/_pages/mybib-output.md

 approach to drifting data in continuous time domains. *CoRR* abs/1912.01969.
 Available at: <http://arxiv.org/abs/1912.01969>.

 **Artelt, A.** (2019a).
-CEML: Counterfactuals for explaining machine learning models - a python toolbox.
+CEML: Counterfactuals for Explaining Machine Learning models - A Python toolbox.
 Available at:
 <https://github.com/andreArtelt/ceml>.

 **Artelt, A.** (2019b).
 Introduction to machine learning-supplementary